mikolasan/mikolasan.github.io/src/markdown/cv.md

 At the same time, I realize that perfect code is almost impossible in the real world.
 All the struggles behind the project do not matter if it is shipped in time and serves the business goal well.

 I'm a professional software developer with strong mathematics and programming background.
-I have over seven years of experience in the field of the gambling industry, such as game development, casino systems, and equipment, calculating PAR sheets.
+I have over seven years of experience in the field of the gambling industry, such as game development, calculation of PAR sheets, deployment of casino systems, and hardware and software integration.

 ## Work experience